Religious Education

 Religious Education is taught as a discrete subject at our school by the Class Teacher and as a church school, it has core subject status.
 The Religious Education scheme of work reflects the fact that the religious traditions of Great Britain are in the main Christian whilst taking account of the teaching and practices of the other principal religions represented in Great Britain.

 Our teaching of Religious Education is based on the London Diocesan Board for Schools (LDBS) scheme of work, which was updated fully in September 2017 and is reviewed regularly.
-There are two key elements to our Religious Education curriculum: Learning About Religion (AT1) and Learning From Religion (AT2).
-We use an enquiry based approach, encouraging the children to consider the importance of key questions and giving them time to reflect on how it has meaning and relevance to their own lives.
-Teachers use a range of resources and strategies to enhance the learning experience including visits to religious places of worship.
-We work and plan closely with our local churches and clergy to support the curriculum and collective worship across the school.
+There are two key elements to our Religious Education curriculum: Learning about religion and learning from religion.
+We use an enquiry-based approach, encouraging the children to consider the importance of key questions and giving them time to reflect on how it has meaning and relevance to their own lives.
+Teachers use a range of resources and strategies to enhance the learning experience, including visits to religious places of worship.
+We work and plan closely with our local church and clergy to support the curriculum and collective worship across the school.
 The Religious Education and Collective Worship Policies and Scheme of Work are agreed by the school’s governing body.

 The Power of Prayer